harshit-2705/AI-Subjective-Evaluation-System/README.md

-# AI Subjective Answer Evaluation
+# AI Subjective Answer Evaluation System

 Scorify is an AI-based system that automates evaluation of handwritten or typed subjective answers.
 It extracts text from scanned PDFs/images, compares it with model answers using NLP and semantic similarity, and scores responses in real time — ensuring faster, fairer, and more consistent grading.